yasuoka/stralnumcmp/README.md

 ===========

-A comparator for text mixed alphabet and numeric characters in C language and Perl, which enables sort like the followings:
+A comparator for text mixed alphabet and numeric characters in C language, Python and Perl, which enables sort like the followings:

     9km
     10km